pete-mba5/pete-mba5.github.io/_posts/2024-03-17-picture-of-the-day.markdown

 Although feeling myself very week, I swam my fastest 1000m so far at 1:37/100m and ran my fastest mile in 5:59.

-I has been a quiet day at home.
+It has been a quiet day at home.
 I need to recover.
 I am afraid that I have a flu or similar.

 I finally pruned my hydrangeas.